-The Historical Society uses several criteria to define Highline.
+The Heritage Museum uses several criteria to define Highline.
 For our collecting purposes we define Highline as being bounded on the North by Seattle’s City Limits, on the West by Puget Sound and on the South by 252nd Street, just at Salt Water State Park.
 I-5 forms the primary part of the area’s eastern boundary.

 The community of Highline is not a governmental entity, but a school district, known locally as “401” or the Highline School District.
 It covers White Center, Burien, Normandy Park, SeaTac, part of Des Moines and a portion of unincorporated King County.